I'm going to look at two methods for encrypting files on Mac OS X. The first is built in, and uses DisK Utilty to create an encrypted disk image.

 (But see Mac OS X Encryption Problem for a subtle trap here)

-You can download this from http://macgpg.sourceforge.net/.
-Run the installer, and then at the Terminal
+You can download this from https://macgpg.sourceforge.net/.
+Run the installer, and then at the Terminal command line run:

 gpg: /Users/apl/.gnupg/trustdb.gpg: trustdb created